alexandraleonidova/datePicker/README.md

 `Command + R` to build and run or press play button on the top left corner.
 Make sure you either connect your phone to Xcode or choose one of the simulator devices.

-If you have any issues, please refer to the following [Stack Overflow post] (https://stackoverflow.com/questions/20755044/how-to-install-cocoapods).
+If you have any issues, please refer to the following [Stack Overflow post](https://stackoverflow.com/questions/20755044/how-to-install-cocoapods).